Freenove/Freenove_Ultimate_Starter_Kit/docs/source/fnk0017/codes/tutorial/Preface.rst

 First, install Arduino IDE.
 Visit https://www.arduino.cc/en/software.
 Scroll down and find Legacy IDE (1.8.X).
 Then select and download corresponding installer according to your operating system.
 If you are a windows user, please select the "Windows Installer".

-- :red:`!
+- :combo:`red font-bolder:!
 Do not download “Arduino IDE 2.x.x” unless you are familiar with it, or you may encounter problems.`
-- :red:`!
+- :combo:`red font-bolder:!
 “Windows app” is not recommended.
 It is reported that it sometimes fails to work properly.`

 .. image:: ../_static/imgs/Preface/Preface03.png
     :align: center